FN MAG: FN production variants

 The vehicle-mounted variant of the MAG lacks a stock, bipod, carry handle, pistol grip, ejection port dust cover and a mount for optical sights.
 It does, however, have a new closed-type gas regulator.
 Depending on the weapon's employment, the machine gun can also be fitted with an extended charging handle linkage, standard trigger group (with a pistol grip), or a specialized trigger assembly with an electrically fired trigger.

 The pintle-mounted aircraft model is fed from either the right- or left-hand side exclusively with the M13 belt.
 Thus configured, weapons typically lack standard iron sights and are equipped with electrically powered triggers.

 British versions

-The L7 general-purpose machine gun is used by the British Army.
-The L7 and the related L8 are license-built derivatives of the MAG.
-The official British Army designation for the current version is the L7A2 GPMG (General Purpose Machine Gun).